-Each team bout will be one (1) round of two (2) minutes and for the youth division, one round of one minute (1).
+Each team bout will be one (1) round of two (2) minutes .

-In team matches, points from all of the five (5) bouts shall be summed to decide the winning team.
-If, at the end of the five (5) bouts the result is a draw then each coach will use the competitor who has not competed to spar an extra bout of two (2) minutes or in the case of the youth category, one (1) minute.
+In team matches, points from all of the five (5) bouts shall be summed by each judge to decide the winning team.
+The winning team will be decided by the majority decision of the judges at the conclusion of all 5 bouts as per the "determination of the winner in team sparring rule later in this document".
+If, at the end of the five (5) bouts the result is a tie then each coach will use the competitor who has not competed to spar an extra bout of two (2) minutes.
 The team whose competitor wins this bout will be the winner.
+(NB: If one team cannot provide a competitor for this bout, the team that can will be declared the winner).

-If at this time the bout is a draw then the bout will continue until the first point scored as assigned by at least two (2) Referees at the same split second will decide who is the winner and consequently the winning team.
-N.B.: All five (5) bouts must take place and be completed.
-If one of the competitors withdraws in the event of an injury or to gain an advantage the opponent will be declared the winner.
-They will then be awarded 15 points to their total team score.
-If one competitor accumulates 3 fouls during a match then that competitor will be disqualified and 15 points will be allocated to the opposing team for that bout.
-Note at the end of the 5 bouts all warnings and fouls will be totalled and points deducted including the three points provided where a competitor is disqualified in a single bout.
+If at this time the bout is a tie then the bout between the two sixth competitors will continue until the first point scored as assigned by at least two (2) Referees at the same split second will decide who is the winner and consequently the winning team.

+N.B.: All five (5) bouts should take place and be completed however where a team consists of less than 5 competitors, for each bout that they cannot present a competitor, the opposing team will be granted 5 points on the scoresheet of each judge for that bout.
+If one of the competitors withdraws in the event of an injury or to gain an advantage the opposing team will be declared the winner and their team will be granted 5 points on the scoresheet of each judge for that bout.
+(Except where the injury is caused by the opponent and the jury panel in consultation with the medical practitioner determines the injured competitor cannot continue.
+In this case the injured competitors team will be allocated 5 points for the bout).

-3.1.7 TARGET AREA
+2.1.5 TARGET AREA